yoonsquared/self_study_2021/vaccine_development_tutorial.md

 ### I. Moderna and Pfizer/Biontech {mRNA vaccine}

-- lipid nanoparticles wrapping the mRNA: acts as a vehicle to transport the mRNA into the cell; lipid-bilayer
+- lipid nanoparticles wrapping the mRNA (lipid-bilayer): acts as a vehicle to transport the mRNA into the cell

 - Taking the S protein to find the mRNA, and incorporate that into the lipid nanoparticle.